veilco/veil-market-creation/README.md

 ### Development

-To run locally, you must clone this repo and install the dependencies:
+To run locally, you must clone this repo and install the dependencies (we prefer using [yarn](https://yarnpkg.com/en/)):

 ```bash
 git clone https://github.com/veilco/veil-market-creation.git